72squared/redpipe/README.rst

 You can see we defined a few fields and gave them types that we can use in python.
 The fields will perform basic data validation on the input and correctly serialize and deserialize from a *Redis* hash key.
-Now, let's use the model.
+Now, let's use the struct.

 .. code:: python